preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-11/README.md

 For highly contended locks, this might not improve performance significantly.

-## Lock stripping
+## Lock striping
 Lock splitting on a heavily contended lock can lead to two heavily contended locks.
 This will not improve matters greatly.

 This technique can be extended to partitioning a variable-set of independent objects into multiple locks.

 For example, `ConcurrentHashMap` uses 16 different locks to synchronize access to different parts of the underlying hash buckets.

-This technique is called lock stripping & improves performance greatly on objects susceptible to such partitioning.
+This technique is called lock striping & improves performance greatly on objects susceptible to such partitioning.

 However, it makes dealing with synchronization much more complex.
 For example, when the hashmap needs to expand, it has to acquire all the locks before doing so, which is more complex than acquiring a single object lock.

-Example implementation of a hash map using lock stripping:
+Example implementation of a hash map using lock striping:
 ```java
 @ThreadSafe
 public class StripedMap {